How we started

 Where we are headed

 It’s hard to believe that Adam and I have been farming for 10 years.
 And, that we’ve been growing on our land in Kewadin for seven.
-We still have days in the field where we bow our heads in defeat... humble and always learning.
+We still have days in the field where we bow our heads in defeat... humbled and always learning, trying to regain perspective.

-Currently, we serve 100 CSA shares year-round through our Summer and Winter Farm Share Programs, sell veggies at Elk Rapids and Traverse City's Sara Hardy Farmers Markets, and provide to Village Market of Elk Rapids, Manna Food Project, and select restaurants including Siren Hall.
+Currently, we serve 170 CSA shares year-round through our Investor, Summer and Winter Share Programs, sell veggies at Elk Rapids and Traverse City's Sara Hardy Farmers Markets, and provide to Village Market of Elk Rapids, Edson Farms Natural Foods, Manna Food Project, Northwest Michigan Food Coalition and select restaurants including Siren Hall.
 In response to COVID-19, we introduced our new online marketplace, an easy place to order veggies online year-round in a safe, contact-free way.

 But, how did we get here? (we ask ourselves that daily!)

 Adam and I both have a background in wildlife ecology, conservation, and natural resources management.
 I grew up in Oakland County, Michigan and Adam in LaPorte County, Indiana.
 Adam holds a degree in Geosciences from WMU while I have a degree in Environmental Studies from MSU.

 Upon moving out West in 2010, our direction of conservation steered from natural landscapes to agricultural.
 While living in the state of Washington, we honed our skills working and managing small scale organic farms.
 Adam attended the Organic Farm School, an intensive eight-month program on Whidbey Island, while I worked as a Farm Assistant at Five Acre Farm a few miles north.
 In 2012, Eric Fritch of Chinook Farms hired us to develop and manage a small vegetable farm on his 100 acre property in the Snohomish River Valley.
 We served 50 CSA members, sold at Everett Farmers Market, provided to local restaurants and the Hilton Hotel Downtown Seattle, and held a small direct-to-retail account at PCC Community Markets.
 It’s important to say here that we are forever grateful to Eric for taking a chance on us greenhorns.
 We had absolutely no idea what we were doing, and he didn't seem to mind.
 We sincerely hope to pay that forward someday...